MoonlightCapital/MoonlightBot-docs/moderation-commands/unban.md

 # unban

-Unban a user that is currently banned and allow them to access the server again
+The `unban` command unbans a user from the current server.

 ## Required permissions